GitHub Copilot CLI

 Best For

-- ✓developers onboarding to existing codebases with complex shell scripts
+- ✓developers constructing complex shell pipelines

 - ✓developers building complex commands incrementally rather than in one shot